Relationship Anxiety Counselling Singapore

 How counselling helps

-Counselling for relationship anxiety and fear of abandonment works at the level where the pattern actually lives — not just in understanding why you feel this way, but in the gradual, repeated experience of feeling safe in relationship.
+Counselling for relationship anxiety works at the level where the pattern actually lives — not just in understanding why you feel this way, but in the gradual, repeated experience of feeling safe in relationship.
 Of being met without judgement.
 Of having your nervous system learn, slowly and through experience, that closeness doesn't have to mean danger.

 Over time that experience changes things.
 Not just in the therapy room — but in how you move through your relationships.
 The anxiety doesn't disappear overnight.
 But it loses its grip.
 There's more space between the trigger and the reaction.
 The bracing softens.
 And relationships start to feel less like something to survive and more like something to actually be in.